Reach-Industries/Frontend-React-Developer-Test/README.md

   - Raw data of the currently displayed video frame.
   - The complete raw JSON in a toggleable section.
   - A button to download the entire JSON.
+- A comments section powered by the provide websocket above.
+The feed must show the comment as it is recieved, time and the user who produced it.

 ## Notes